guguguspank/spg/Readme.md

 ## Try Online

-You can visit https://guguguspank.github.io/spg-deploy/ to try the WebGL version of game.
+You can visit https://spigra.com/ to try the WebGL version of the game.

-Note that Unity WebGL content may can not run on  on mobile devices.
+Note that Unity WebGL content may can not run  on mobile devices.
 You can learn this from [WebGL Browser Compatibility](https://docs.unity3d.com/Manual/webgl-browsercompatibility.html).

 ## License